famofficially/fam.github.io/_posts/gallery/2021-13-08-fuckinglegend.markdown

 Let your imagination run wild mainly about the questions that may go through your mind, why are they together? what do they say that is so important?Who is emprisoned…

-The acquirer of this unique NFT will receive a digigraphie too (physical one, signed)  at home.
+The acquirer of this unique NFT will receive a digigraphy too (physical one, signed)  at home.
 1264

 <iframe width="725" height="480" src="https://www.youtube.com/embed/_r8XLAfR8mc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>